-8. Lot Coverage: A Large Solar Energy System is exempt from maximum lot coverage limitations.
+Lot Coverage: A Large Solar Energy System is exempt from maximum lot coverage limitations.

-9. Security: A Large Solar Energy System shall be completely enclosed by a six (6) foot tall perimeter security fence to restrict unauthorized access.
-Upon approval from the planning commission, and as indicated in Section 5.6(e), barbed wire cradles, not to exceed one (1) foot in height, may be placed on top of fence in the interests of public safety.
+Security: A Large Solar Energy System shall be completely enclosed by a six (6) foot tall perimeter security fence to restrict unauthorized access.
+Upon approval from the Planning Commission, barbed wire cradles, not to exceed one (1) foot in height, may be placed on top of fence in the interest of public safety.
 Such fencing shall not be permitted less than twenty-five (25) feet from the property boundary of a residential use.
 Electric fencing is not permitted.

-10. Screening: The perimeter of Large Solar Energy Systems shall also be screened and buffered by installed evergreen or native vegetative plantings whenever existing natural vegetation does not otherwise reasonably obscure the Large Solar Energy System from adjacent residential uses, subject to the following requirements:
+Screening: The perimeter of Large Solar Energy Systems shall also be screened and buffered by installed evergreen or native vegetative plantings whenever existing natural vegetation does not otherwise reasonably obscure the Large Solar Energy System from adjacent residential uses, subject to the following requirements:

 The evergreen or native vegetative buffer shall be composed of native or evergreen trees that at planting shall be a minimum of eight (8) feet in height, as measured from the top of the root ball, and shrubs two (2) feet in height, as measured from grade at the time of planting.
 The evergreen trees shall be spaced no more than fifteen (15) feet apart on center (from the central trunk of one plant to the central trunk of the next plant) and in a staggered pattern of at least two (2) rows totaling no less than twenty-five (25) feet in depth, native trees shall be placed no more than thirty (30) feet apart on center and shrubs shall be spaced no more than seven (7) feet apart on center.
-To obscure security fences, all plantings shall be in the area provided between the fence and the nearest perimeter property boundary; no plantings shall be located within such fence line.
+To obscure security fences, all plantings shall be in the area provided between the fence and the nearest perimeter property boundary.
+No plantings for screening shall be located within such fence line.

-All unhealthy (sixty (60) percent dead or greater) and dead material shall be replaced by the Applicant within one (1) year, or the next appropriate planting period, whichever occurs first.
+All unhealthy (sixty (60%) percent dead or greater) and dead material shall be replaced by the Applicant within one (1) year, or the next appropriate planting period, whichever occurs first.

 All plant materials shall be installed between March 15 and November 15.
 If the Applicant requests a Final Certificate of Occupancy from the Township, and the Applicant is unable to plant during the installation period, the Applicant will provide the Township with a letter of credit, surety or corporate guarantee for an amount equal to one and one-half (1.5) times the cost of any planting deficiencies that the Township shall hold until the next planting season.
 After all plantings have occurred, the Township shall return the financial guarantee.